jeremymiller00/learning-map/README.md

 ## Success Criteria
 * A working application in github which can be cloned to any machine and used.
 The data are persisted to the cloud.

-## Open Questions
-* Do I want a web interface or cli?
- * cli
-* What language / framework should I use?
- * typer, python
-* Do I need a design doc?
- * yes